telerik/blazor-docs/components/spreadsheet/tools.md

 ## Customize Built-in Tool Sets

+The Spreadsheet uses Telerik Blazor components to create its built-in tool sets and tools.
+You can add, remove, and reorder tools in the built-in tool sets.
+You can also customize the exposed tool properties.

 The example below shows how to:

-* Get the **Home** tool set item.
-The built-in tool set items are distinguishable by their `Title`.
+* Get the **File** and **Home** tool set items.
+The built-in tool set items are distinguishable by their index or `Title`.
 The title can change in localized applications, so you may need to use the [`ITelerikStringLocalizer` service]({%slug globalization-localization%}) to search for the localized `Title` string.
+* Change the label of the **File** tool set item.
 * Obtain reference to a few built-in tools inside the **Home** tool set item.
 You can find tools by their type or order index.
 Using order index is not future-proof, as the built-in tool sets can change.
 * Set the `Data` property of the **Font Family** and **Font Size** tools to change the available drop down options.
 * Set the `Colors` property of the **Text Color** and **Background Color** tools to change the available color palettes.